thenaijagamer/natours/README.md

 - Advanced CSS techniques that make my web pages look stunning.
 - Crafting animations to breathe life into my designs.
-- Creating responsive and user-friendly layouts using Flexbox and Grid.
+- Creating responsive and user-friendly layouts using Float and manual Grid.
 - Implementing the BEM (Block-Element-Modifier) methodology for writing organized and maintainable CSS.
+- Implementing cross browser compatiblity design.
 - Harnessing the power of Sass for variables, nesting, and more.

 ## Features